Cbeniaris/Ansible-Proxmox-VM-Automation/README.md

 # Ansible-Proxmox-VM-Automation

-The repo serves as a demonstration for the creation of pre configured RHEL9.6 virtual machines in a proxmox virtual environment.
+This serves as a demonstration for the creation of pre configured Red Hat Enterprise Linux 9.6 virtual machines in a proxmox virtual environment.
 The playbooks included will create the vms according to specified variables and do post configuration of the Java Runtime Environment.

+This document will cover:
+- Setting up an api user in Proxmox for remote connection
+- Configuring a template VM for conversion to a template
+- Setting up variables and vault files required for the Ansible playbook to run

 ## Prequisites